 Enjoy an all-access, 40-minute guided tour of the John Purves, an immaculately restored 1960s era Great Lakes tugboat.
 Explore the entire 149-foot tug, from her engine room to crew cabins, galley and wheelhouse, and get a feel for the daily life of her hard-working 13-man crew.

-Admission Tugboat Only: All ages $6, members free.
+Admission Tugboat Only: All ages $8, Members and active military free.

 Built in 1869 and still operational today, Cana Island Lighthouse is a Door County treasure.
 The Lighthouse is located on an island, which visitors reach by walking across the dry lake bottom.
 Once on the island, you can climb the light tower, tour the lighthouse keeper’s home and explore the grounds, which include relics from the 1900s.
 Climbing the 97 steps of the light tower to access the outside gallery deck gives you a breath-taking view of the island, the Door County peninsula and Lake Michigan.